Skip to content

 Server-scoped tokens are restricted to specific MCP servers and cannot access admin endpoints:

-# Generate server-scoped token (example)
+# Generate server-scoped token (DEV/TEST ONLY)

 python3 -m mcpgateway.utils.create_jwt_token \